 The crop requires constantly hot (25-350c) and moist climate with a well-distributed annual rainfall of at least 1300-1500mm occurring mainly in the 9 months of the crop’s growth.
 The forest areas of the Ashanti, Central, Volta, Eastern and the Brong Ahafo Regions are good areas for ginger production.

 Ginger does well in slightly acidic to neutral, well-drained soils rich in nutrients and organic matter.
 Lime soils with pH lower than 5.
 Select land with a gentle slope.
 Avoid waterlogged or imperfectly drained soils as they retard shoot growth.

 To produce well-shaped rhizomes, thoroughly clear bush, remove root stumps, plough deeply and harrow.
 Then, raise beds 1.2-1.8m wide or ridges 60-90cm apart for planting.
-Ginger can also be grown on the flat. (comment: it is best to practise no-till where suitable.
+Ginger can also be grown on the flat. (comment: Practise no-till where suitable.
 No burning and ploughing)

 1500-2000 kg/ha setts(2.5-5 cm long cured rhizomes).

 Use setts with at least two or more viable buds.
 Dip in EPA approved fungicide solution, air-dry and store for a day or two before planting.
 The setts are sown directly or nursed and transplanted 4-8 cm deep when the rains start.

 25-45 cm between rows and 15-20 cm within rows (about 268,750 plants/ha)

 Mulch with non-seeded dry grass, rice husks, dried cocoa husks or plastic mulch to conserve moisture and control weeds.
 First, spread mulch at planting.

 To avoid exposure of rhizomes to the sun, earthen up as and when necessary. (comment: no need under no-till when there is mulch cover).